Pearson symbol: Construction

 The two letters in the Pearson symbol specify the Bravais lattice, and more specifically, the lower-case letter specifies the crystal family, while the upper-case letter the lattice type.
 The number at the end of the Pearson symbol gives the number of the atoms in the conventional unit cell (atoms which satisfy $1 > x,y,z \geq 0$ for the atom's position $(x,y,z)$ in the unit cell).
-The following two tables give the six letters possible for the crystal family and the five letters posible for the lattice type:
+The following two tables give the six letters possible for the crystal family and the five letters possible for the lattice type: